Did you know?

-1. Take this quiz to find out how conservation friendly your cat is:
+1. Take this quiz to find out how conservation friendly your cat is

-Read each statement, give your cat one point for every true answer and then add up your score.
 The cat in this quiz might be your pet or one that comes into your backyard.

 Quiz: The more points your cat scores the more conservation friendly it is

 - Your cat can’t have kittens.
 A vet desexed it.

 - Your cat is fed good food at regular times.

 - Your cat doesn’t go on holiday with you.
 It goes to a cattery.

 - Your cat wears a collar with bells that jingle.

 - Your cat can’t find a place to hide that is close to where the birds feed or drink.